tomasdms/video-interview-instructions/README.md

 #### Other “Lighting” Tips and Advice
 - Watch out for lights shining into the camera and creating glares or washing out the image.
-- **Fluorescent Lights Warning:** Office fluorescent tubes and some other fluorescent lamps might cause <a href="https://www.youtube.com/watch?v=srQlxkdpLAs" target="_blank">flickering or banding</a> on our shot making it unsusable.
+- **Fluorescent Lights Warning:** Office fluorescent tubes and some other fluorescent lamps might cause <a href="https://www.youtube.com/watch?v=srQlxkdpLAs" target="_blank">flickering or banding</a> on our shot making it unusable.
 It's preferable to turn them off but if not possible, playing with the shutter speed of our cameras usually helps (multiples of 50 or 60 depending on when you are in the world)
 - TVs might create a similar problem or introduce unnatural color casting on our subject, it's also best to turn them off if they are not in the frame.
 - **Laptops and Other Devices:** If for some reason there is a laptop facing the subject (they may be reading from it) we need to make sure that we bring the “brightness” down low enough so there is no visible amount of light hitting our subject's face.
 Light coming from low angles is very unflattering.
 - **Moving Vehicles** On rare occasions (but often enough to mention it), when shooting near a busy street in a room with big windows, the angle of the sun is just so that it will reflect in the windshield of cars passing by and enter our shot from a low angle.
-As artistic and dynamic as this might seem, it's very distracting on an interview shoot and we should try to avoid it, usually lowering the blins is enough.
+As artistic and dynamic as this might seem, it's very distracting on an interview shoot and we should try to avoid it, usually lowering the blinds is enough.

 ### The Subject (The person in front of the camera)